 - You can skip out on paying high gas prices.
-The cost of a gallon of gas has been on the rise, increasing by nearly $1 from 2021 to 2022, according to AAA.
-With an all-electric vehicle, you don’t need to worry about the price at the pump.
+As of July 25, 2022, the average cost of a gallon of regular gas is $4.36, compared to $3.16 a year ago, according to AAA.
+With an all-electric vehicle, you don’t need to worry about rising fuel costs.

 - You’ll make a positive impact on the planet.
 As businesses and governments try to figure out how to tackle climate change, individuals can do something about it, too.
-One of the biggest steps is buying an electric vehicle.
 “If your goal is to completely get off fossil fuels, you’ll want an EV,” Montoya says.

 - You might need to search for a place to charge your car.
 If your battery is low, finding a place to charge it isn’t as simple as finding a gas station to refill.
 “You’ll find that both coasts of the U.S. have the most charge stations,” Montoya says.
 “It’s when you get into the north-central states like Montana, North Dakota and Wyoming where they become more sparse.”
-But the future of electric cars looks bright with more charging stations and plans from the federal government to bring down prices — meaning this drawback won’t be around forever.
+But the future of electric cars looks bright with more charging stations and plans from the federal government to bring down prices.

 - You may be waiting a while for each charge to complete.
-While fast public charging stations are becoming more common, some of the most basic charging stations — available at your home — take a long time to deliver the juice to go far.
+While fast public charging stations are becoming more common, some of the most basic charging stations take a long time to deliver the juice to go far.
 For example, 120V charging stations offer the ability to go two to five miles for every hour of charging.
 That is okay if you are charging overnight, but it isn’t convenient if you need a quick fill-up.